 With 3 commercial sites available operators can bid for 1 or all 3 of the opportunities developing the Christmas Tree Wonderland theme through commercial ventures.
 Lot 1 is for the Town Centre leading into the Upper Lower Gardens and Pinewalk area, Lot 2 is for the Waterfront site at Pier Approach and Lot 3 is for the Lower Gardens Attraction.
-Each lot is detailed on a separate Specification and this Specification relates to the Lower Gardens Attraction - see Appendix G and H.
+Each lot is detailed on a separate Specification and this Specification relates to the Town Centre leading into the Upper Lower Kardens and Pinewalk.